-- Why is the new medication being prescribed? - Does the new medication have side effects, especially when combined with other medications I take? - Are there any foods or activities that I should avoid with this new medication? - Should I change any of my other medications when taking this new one?
+- Why is the new medication being prescribed? - Does the new medication have sideeffects, especially when combined with other medications I take? - Are there any foods or activities that I should avoid with this new medication? - Should I change any of my other medications when taking this new one?

 If you and your doctor agree that the new medication is right for you, be sure to add it to your list of medications.
-If you want more information about any of your medications, your local pharmacist is also a great person to go to for better understanding of your medication routine.
+If you want more information about any of your medications, your local pharmacist is also a great person to go to for help with the what, how, and why of your medication routine.